hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_xo_transaction_family.rst

    processors implement the business logic of XO game play.

  * An ``xo`` client: A set of commands that provide a command-line interface for playing XO.
-The ``xo`` client handles the constructing and submission of transactions.
+The ``xo`` client handles the construction and submission of transactions.
 For more information, see :doc:`/cli/xo`.